How Much Should You Have Saved for Retirement by Age?

 | 45 | $200 | $117,000 | $48,000 | $69,000 |

-Starting at 25 instead of 35 produces more than double the balance at retirement, despite contributing only $24,000 more over those extra 10 years.
-That additional $272,000 came entirely from compound growth.
+Starting at 25 vs 35 more than doubles your ending balance, despite only $24,000 more in contributions.
+That extra $272,000 came entirely from compound growth.
 This is why every financial advisor emphasizes starting as early as possible.

 To see exactly how your contributions grow over time, try our Compound Interest Calculator with monthly contributions enabled.